anikachristopher/js_pro_selectah/selectah_frontend/notes.md

 then i would need to seed the db with playlists and not songs

+TTD:
+remove the date from the playlist seed and rollback the migration add more seed data

 # 5.times do
 #     Song.create ([{
 #         name: Faker::Music::Prince.song,